rems-project/isla-lang/README.md

 and thus not include (staged or unstaged) local changes.
 You need to use the `-w` option if you want to pin the repo with all the local changes.

-To only install the project's dependencies, run the following command from your local clone of the repository:
+To only install the project's dependencies only, run the following command from your local clone of the repository:
 ```sh
 opam install --deps-only ./isla-lang.opam
 ```